 Several factors make the chardonnay, pinot noir, and pinot meunier grapes grown in the Champagne region particularly well suited for crafting delicious wines.
 The northern location makes it a bit cooler than France's other wine-growing regions, which gives the grapes the proper acidity for sparkling wine production.
 Moreover, the porous, chalky soil of the area—the result of large earthquakes millions of years ago—aids in drainage.

-Do I have to buy champagne to get good sparkling wine?
+4. You don’t have to buy champagne to get good sparkling wine.

-Not at all.
-Although many champagnes are delightful, most the world’s wine regions make tasty sparkling wines of their own.
+Although many champagnes are delightful, most of the world’s wine regions make tasty sparkling wines of their own.
 You can find highly regarded sparkling wines from California, Spain, Italy, Australia, and other areas without shelling out big bucks for Dom Perignon.

 You’ll see these terms on champagne labels to describe how sweet the good stuff in the bottle is.
-As mentioned above, a bit of sugar known as dosage is added to the bottle right before it’s corked, and these terms describe exactly how much sugar went in.
-Extra brut has less than six grams of sugar per liter added, while brut contains less than 15 grams of additional sugar per liter.
+The sugar dosage is added to the bottle right before it’s corked, and these terms describe exactly how much sugar went in.
+Extra brut has fewer than six grams of sugar per liter added, while brut contains fewer than 15 grams of additional sugar per liter.
 Several other classifications exist, but drier champagnes are more common.

 Throughout its history, champagne has been a celebratory drink that’s made appearances at coronations of kings and the launching of ships.
 However, the bubbly-spraying throwdowns that now accompany athletic victories are a much more recent development.
 When Dan Gurney and A.J.
 Foyt won the grueling 24 Hours of Le Mans race in 1967, they ascended the winner’s podium with a bottle of champagne in hand.
 Gurney looked down and saw team owner Carroll Shelby and Ford Motors CEO Henry Ford II standing with some journalists and decided to have a bit of fun.
 Gurney gave the bottle a shake and sprayed the crowd, and a new tradition was born.